cloudify-examples/mesos-blueprint/README.md

 In a few minutes, the cluster will scale down to it's original size (one worker) due to the scale down policy in the blueprint.

+#### Uninstalling

-To tear down the cluster, run `cfy executions start -d <your-deployment-id> -w uninstall`
+To tear down the cluster, run `cfy uninstall aws-blueprint.yaml -i inputs/aws.yaml.example -b mesos`